pkuczynski/jest-date/README.md

 ## The problem

 You want to use [jest][jest] to write tests that assert how dates compare to eachother.
-As part of that goal, you want to avoid all the repetitive patterns that arise in doing so.
+As part of that goal, you want to avoid all the repetitive patterns that arise in doing so and you want to get valueable feedback when tests fail.

 ## This solution